Let me guess, you’ve been to NYC before and want some, dare I say, unusual things to do in New York City?

 Well, you do now!

-Named after John W. Campbell, a financier during the Jazz Age, The Campbell is actually a secret bar that oozes old
+Named after John W. Campbell, a financier during the Jazz Age, The Campbell is actually a secret bar that oozes old-timey swank and swagger.

 A veritable, roaring twenties time capsule that is bedazzled with original art deco decor that includes hand painted ceilings, a grand stone fireplace, and other Florentine-inspired designs à la Great Gatsby.

 Look for a plaque on Grand Central terminal, along Vanderbilt Avenue, under the portico at 43rd street, and enter through the Campbell Terrace.

 If you’re coming from the main concourse, just walk up the iconic marble staircase, exit Grand Central through the doors, and the Campbell Terrace will be on your left.